Proto:Sonic the Hedgehog CD (Sega CD)/Ver0.02

 Layout differences in Palmtree Panic/Salad Plain, plus any potential unused sprites in the proto.

-Many things haven't been implemented, or are in a buggy state.
-Gameplay wise, only Palmtree Panic Acts 1 and 2 are present on the disc, (although R3-2 and R5-1 do have leftover stage data).
-This is also the only known prototype that acknowledges the infamous "R2", which is present (but not selectable or functional) in the Time Attack screen.
+Much of the game had yet to be implemented, or is buggy at best.
+In terms of gameplay, only Acts 1 and 2 of Palmtree Panic are present in the build (though Collision Chaos and Quartz Quadrant do have leftover stage data).
+This is also the only known prototype that acknowledges the infamous "R2", which is present in the Time Attack screen, and is selectable by using a hex editor but is not functional.

-The game is always referred to as CD Sonic the Hedgehog, which is odd as the Japanese spelling does place the CD after the Sonic the Hedgehog part.
-An extra SEGA screen is present at the start, complete with the classic "Sey-Gah!" chant.
+At this stage, the game calls itself CD Sonic the Hedgehog in English; an odd touch considering that the Japanese spelling does put the "CD" at the end of the name.
+An extra SEGA logo screen is present at the start, complete with classic "Se-ga!" jingle.
 It was removed after the 512 prototype.

 - 1 Title Screen